 You will also want to get your debt accounts in good standing if you are currently behind on payments.
 This is because the lender reports if your account is “Current, Never Late” or “Current, Was _____ Days Late.”
 Having a current account means you can start reducing your debt and establish a payment history to improve your score.

 If the source of your debt is a non-essential purchase like a boat or a motorcycle that you only use on the weekends, consider selling them and use the proceeds to repay the loan.
-Once you get out of debt, you can pay cash for the fun things that matter to you.
+Then you can pay cash for the fun things that matter to you.
 (Trust me, it’s a whole lot easier to save up money once you’re out of debt.)

-Cut your monthly expenses and/or make more income so you can focus on paying your monthly bills, making extra debt payments, and building a small emergency fund so you don’t have to borrow money unexpectedly.
+Cut your monthly expenses and/or make more income so you can focus on paying your monthly bills, making extra debt payments, and building an emergency fund so you don’t have to borrow money unexpectedly.

 Remember to budget money for fun and take advantage of free activities too so you can stick with debt reduction for the long haul.
 This is an awesome lifestyle change that will take you far, not a life of deprivation.

 As you make progress…